 Earlier, I was a Postdoctoral Associate, working with Walter Sinnott-Armstrong and Jana Schaich Borg at Duke University, and Hoda Heidari and Vincent Conitzer at Carnegie Mellon University.
 For this postdoc, I was affiliated with the Social Science Research Institute at Duke, the Duke Philosophy department, and the Kenan Institute of Ethics.

-I received my Ph.D. from the Department of Statistics and Data Science at Yale University, where I was advised by Elisa Celis.
+I received my Ph.D. from the Department of Statistics and Data Science at Yale University, where I worked with Elisa Celis.
 While at Yale, I was a Resident Fellow at the Information Society Project (ISP) at Yale Law School from 2022-2023 and a 2022 Policy Fellow at the Yale Institute for Social and Policy Studies (ISPS).
-Prior to that, I spent two years at École Polytechnique Fédérale de Lausanne (EPFL).
-I completed my Bachelor’s and Master’s degrees in Computer Science and Engineering at the Indian Institute of Technology, Kanpur, where I worked with Rajat Mittal.
+Prior to that, I spent time at École Polytechnique Fédérale de Lausanne (EPFL) and Indian Institute of Technology, Kanpur.

-I am teaching a Special Topics course on Responsible AI this semester.
-If you are a student at IIT Delhi, do attend the course or check out the course content if you wish to work with me.
-For folks in industry and/or local organizations, please reach out directly to discuss or collaborate on any problems related to responsible AI.
+I am currently teaching a Special Topics course on Responsible AI this semester.
+If you are a student at IIT Delhi, do attend the course or check out the course content first if you wish to work with me.
+For folks outside academia, in non-profits, industry, or other organizations, please feel free to reach out directly to chat or collaborate on any problems related to responsible AI.

 Publications, Preprints, and Workshop Papers